kuroji-fusky/kurojifusky.com/sites/portfolio/content/about/index.md

 ::PWrapper{img="/fursonas/comms-group/arvenick_snow_ych.png"}
 When my family eventually got access to the interwebs, my curiosity was immediately peaked.
 Exposing myself to the late-2000s and early-2010s memes and internet culture—browsing countless YouTube videos and flash games on Newgrounds.

-Now currently in my 20s, I stay couped up in my room 24/7, either maintaining personal projects on GitHub, making high quality videos on YouTube, or in rare circumstances, producing new music.
+Now currently in my 20s, I stay couped up in my room 24/7, either maintaining my own personal projects on GitHub, or making hot garbage videos on YouTube.
 ::